Donna Douglas: Personal life

-Douglas married her first husband, Roland Bourgeois Jr., in 1951, with whom she had her only child, Danny Bourgeois, in 1954.
+Douglas married her first husband, Roland Bourgeois Jr., in 1951.
+She had her only child, Danny Bourgeois, in 1954.
 The couple divorced that same year.
 She married Robert M. Leeds, director of The Beverly Hillbillies, in 1971; they divorced in 1980.

 In 1982 in Broken Arrow, Oklahoma, Douglas enrolled at Rhema Bible Training Center, where she graduated in 1984 with an emphasis in children's ministry.

-Douglas remained a close friend of Ebsen's for 32 years.
+Douglas and Buddy Ebsen remained close friends for 32 years.
 In a 2011 interview with The Lincoln Times-News, she described Ebsen as "a wonderful man, very much like my own father, a quiet, reserved, and caring person".

-In 2003, Douglas's mother, Elma Smith, died.
-That same year Buddy Ebsen also died.
-Douglas and Baer had visited Ebsen in the hospital, and following his death, both delivered a eulogy at his funeral.
+In 2003, both Ebsen and Douglas's mother, Elma Smith, died.
+Douglas and Max Baer, Jr had visited Ebsen in the hospital, and following his death, both delivered a eulogy at his funeral.
 A decade later, Douglas revealed the depth of her feelings for Ebsen in an interview with "Confessions of a Pop Culture Addict": "I loved Buddy Ebsen.
 He reminded me so much of my own dad.
 Most of my scenes were with Buddy, and most of Max's with Irene.
 Buddy was just a wonderful man.
 I related to him so easily.
 The night before he died, Max and I went up to the hospital to see him."